Noise Levels in Gross Point, Wilmette, IL | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 968 Gross Point residents, or 16.7%, live above that level.
 By land area, 25.2% of Gross Point is above 55 dBA.

 Average noise levels for Gross Point residents, grouped by direction from the center of Gross Point.
-Eastern Gross Point carries the highest population-weighted average; Central Gross Point carries the lowest.
-Just 9% of residents in Central Gross Point live in blocks above the EPA's 55 dBA threshold, a third of the share in Eastern Gross Point.
+The highest population-weighted average is in northeastern Gross Point; the lowest is in central Gross Point, where just 8% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central Gross Point